NEXT UP ON this.

 In fact, according to Professor Michael Leiter from Deakin University’s School of Psychology, the change in routine and stress of needing to catch up, fit in and make a good impression can lead to signs of burnout.

+The World Health Organization now classifies burnout as a very real medical diagnosis.
 Prof. Leiter describes burnout as ‘a chronic ongoing condition’ characterised by three symptoms that, together, can stop you from thriving at work:

 ‘Most of us are exhausted by the end of the day,’ he says.
 ‘It means we’ve worked hard.’
 But chronic exhaustion is when you’re exhausted before the day has even begun.
 This can happen when work pressures are too much or you’re not replenishing enough energy in your downtime.